 6. Strengthens Bones

 Prune juice isn’t just good for your organs — it’s good for your bones, too.
-When tested in cases particular to postmenopausal bone health, prune juice stopped “bone turnover” (the process of reabsorption and new bone growth) from escalating to too-high levels, prevented bone loss, and even reversed bone loss by changing the metabolism and increasing antioxidant activity within the bones.
-(11, 12, 13)
+In two animal studies, prune juice stopped “bone turnover” (the process of reabsorption and new bone growth) from escalating to too-high levels, and even reversed bone loss by changing the metabolism and increasing antioxidant activity within the bones.

-Because prune juice contains a high natural sugar content, I strongly recommend purchasing prune juice that has no added sugar.
+Because prune juice contains a high natural sugar content, I strongly recommend purchasing prune juice without added sugar.
 When possible, you may also want to try making your own prune juice with the recipe I’ve included below.

 - 182 calories